 There is a simple reason.

 The conversation style works when you are speaking in small groups with close proximity to one another.
 You don’t need and certainly don’t expect drama from your interlocutors.
 However a good contentious subject will result in some drama.

 But no matter how close you are to the front row you are going to be further away from the second and third rows.
 And that’s a problem.
 A problem because it can not support a conversational tone.

 Of course there’s a better presentation solution.
 Introduce some drama and excitement into your voice.
 Inject your speech with added emphasis.
 So use louder words at key moments or lower and softer phrases at others.

 You should practise some exaggerated emphasis on either the first, middle or closing words in your sentences.
 Try to practise your presentation when you are on your own at first!

 You can always attend a PresentPerfectTM presentation skills course to learn new presentation skills tips.
-Please don’t hesitate to get in touch when you’re ready.
+So, when you are ready to boost your own presentation skills, please don’t hesitate to get in touch.

 “Think like a wise man but communicate in the language of the people.”